opendocsg/slw-judgments-backfill/2017_SGHC_32/report.md

  (a) If the phrase “as per Singapore Contract Rules” is construed as subjecting the arbitration to Singapore arbitration law, the SIAC President will have jurisdiction to make appointments under Art 11(3) of the Model Law because Singapore arbitration law applies;

- (b) If the phrase “as per Singapore Contract Rules” is read as subjecting the purchase contract to Singapore contract law, this should be regarded as an implied choice of Singapore law as the law applicable to the arbitration (see Piallo GmbH v Yafriro International Pte Ltd [2014] 1 SLR 1028 at [20], Cassa di Risparmio di Parma e Piacenza SpA v Rals International Pte Ltd [2016] 1 SLR 79 at [76] and BCY v BCZ [2016] SGHC 249 at [65]).
+ (b) If the phrase “as per Singapore Contract Rules” is read as subjecting the purchase contract to Singapore contract law, this should be regarded as an implied choice of Singapore law as the law applicable to the arbitration (see Piallo GmbH v Yafriro International Pte Ltd <span class="citation">[2014] 1 SLR 1028</span> at [20], Cassa di Risparmio di Parma e Piacenza SpA v Rals International Pte Ltd <span class="citation">[2016] 1 SLR 79</span> at [76] and BCY v BCZ <span class="citation">[2016] SGHC 249</span> at [65]).
 The same result as in (a) above should therefore obtain; and

  (c) If the phrase “as per Singapore Contract Rules” is disregarded, there still appears to be sufficient material for the SIAC President to form a prima facie view that the law applicable to the arbitration is Singapore law.
 Asian Mineral is incorporated in Singapore and any award against it would, one presumes, be likely to be enforced in Singapore.